The best feeling in the world as an online shop owner is getting that email — or proverbial ping — that signals you’ve got a sale.

 These targeted, well-timed emails build trust, authority, and education about your products or services.
 This leads your subscribers to eventually becoming customers.

-Want in on our email list?
+Want in on our email list and get access to the freebie library?
 You can sign up here!

 7 | Embrace an Abandoned Shopping Cart